danialfach/Code-Language-Models/README.md

 To ensure the fairness of our evaluation, we follow the official implementations to obtain the evaluation results for most of the benchmarks we considered, including LiveCodeBench, CRUXEval-O, CodeEditorBench, and CrossCodeEval.
 For HumanEval (zero-shot, multilingual), MBPP (3-shot), and 7 math programming tasks, we follow the widely adopted [evaluation codebase](https://github.com/deepseek-ai/DeepSeek-Coder/tree/main/Evaluation) released by DeepSeek-Coder.

-# License
-The code and weights of the Yi-Coder series models are distributed under the Apache 2.0 license.

 If you create derivative works based on this model, please include the following attribution in your derivative works: